samsheffield/Unreal_Engine_Workshop/docs/project1.md

 You're welcome to explore some things we haven't covered yet, but make sure that it plays a minor role (otherwise you may find yourself in over your head!)

+__You are not expected to make a fully functional game.__ Set your sights on something like a small immersive environment that a player can explore with minimal to no significant interaction.

 ### Collaboration
 You are allowed to collaborate with other people in this class if you'd like (maximum of 3 per team), as long as everyone has a role working with Unreal Engine.